Teen shot and killed in Dodge County

-DODGE COUNTY, Ga. — A teenage boy is dead after a shooting in Dodge County.
+DODGE COUNTY, Ga. — A teenage boy is dead after a shooting in Dodge County Saturday.

-Lynn Sheffield with the Dodge County Sheriff's Office says a teen boy was shot on Brown Street in Chauncey.
+Sheriff Lynn Sheffield with the Dodge County Sheriff's Office says he was shot on Brown Street in Chauncey.

 Sheffield says a 911 call came in around 9 a.m. about a shooting.